Welcome to my Faerwyvae FAQ! Here I will answer common questions about my books that are set in Faerwyvae.

 Magic is also woven to one’s personal intent.
 It is how bargains are evaded without being broken, or likewise, how magical punishments can be delivered (like in the case of a bargain violation where one feels guilt even though they haven’t outright broken a bargain), and how fae are able to deceive without lying.
 It also helps one navigate and utilize magic, by directing one’s intent with a specific result.

-HOW DOES HUMAN AGING WORK IN FAERWYVAE (example: will Gemma age and die before Mr. Rochester)?
+HOW DOES HUMAN AGING WORK IN FAERWYVAE (example: will human characters die before their fae lovers)?

-The short answer is, no, Gemma will not age like a regular human.
-The long answer is…
+The short answer is, no. The long answer is…

 Faerwyvae’s magic is powerful enough to affect humans.
 Only those with fae blood can wield it, but humans can still be touched by it, and it certainly slows their aging.